DataDog/hiring-engineers/answers.md

 DataDog Answer
 08/07/17

+**Let's really expand on what others have already accomplished**

-I got the agent running flawlessly in minutes so I am going to add to what others have already done but go in a slightly different direction seeing as how cklener has done a thorough job in answering the questions and explaining along the way.
-So far I have datadog agents running with the metrics coming in from these 3 sources.
+Taking a step back, I got the agent running flawlessly in minutes so I am going to add to what others have already done but go in a slightly different direction seeing as how cklener has done a thorough job in answering the questions and explaining along the way.
+So far I have several datadog agents running with the metrics coming in from these 3 sources.

 1. AWS including ec2 instances and disks.
 Just type in the API key, create a IAM role and you are AWS cloud monitoring.
 2. Datadog agent on Vagrant Ubuntu based VM
 3. Locally on a Macintosh running under OSX

+It really does not matter where the agent gets installed!
+You can even install it on any IOT device, or even Rasberry PI or Arduino.
+You could even alert on something like temperature or humidity or any 3rd party or custom application.

 ![ScreenShot](https://raw.github.com/pmcbrien/hiring-engineers/master/ddog/linking-to_aws.png)

-I went ahead with the agent and installed in both locations using the same account access key).
+I went ahead with the agent and installed in both locations using the same account access key.
 I also added a LAMP stack as well as mysql to the a shell script and used a very basic Vagrant image.
 This is a very easy to use system and I really do like using it.
 I took a slightly different approach to add to the discussion.

+Installing something I can monitor, including mysql

+Mostly complete script to install LAMP environment.

+#!/bin/bash
+sudo apt-get -y update
+sudo apt-get -y install apache2 sudo apt-get install mysql-server sudo apt-get -y install php5 libapache2-mod-php5 php5-mcrypt

 ![ScreenShot](https://raw.github.com/pmcbrien/hiring-engineers/master/ddog/downloadvagrant.png)